github/training-kit/README.md

 When you are ready to test your changes, you will want to build the repository locally.
 This is fully automated through a series of shell scripts based [the scripts to rule them all](https://github.com/github/scripts-to-rule-them-all)!

+To perform a build of the materials perform the following:

+1. Run `script/setup`
+1. Run `script/server`.
-To perform a build of the materials, run `script/setup` and then `script/server`.
-When successful, the script will initiate a local server at `http://127.0.0.1:4000/on-demand`.
-Simply paste that into your favorite web-browser and you will be ready to test.
+    - When successful, the script will initiate a local server at `http://127.0.0.1:4000/on-demand`.
+1. Simply paste that into your favorite web-browser and you will be ready to test.

 #### Packaging for Viewing Behind Your Firewall